mahlenmorris/VCVRack/README.md

     WAIT 200 ' Pause for 1/5 of a second.
     ' The next line can be turned on just by removing the initial tick (').
     ' out1 = 2.3 * in1  ' Look, I'm live-coding!

+### Arrays
+Simple one-dimensional, 0-indexed arrays are available.
+The index will have floor() act on it internally.
+Using an index less than zero will be ignored.

+    a[3.3] = 2.2  ' Same as a[3] = 2.2
+    a[-1] = 6     ' Ignored, will have no effect.

+You can set a series of values in a array quickly by specifying just the initial index, and enclosing the series of values with curly braces '{}' For example, this will assign value to b[1], b[2], and b[3].
+Note that these values do not need to be constants, as some other languages require.

+    b[1] = { -5, sin(in3), 2.2 }

+Reading from an array works the same; The index will have floor() act on it internally.
+Using an index less than zero will return a value of 0.0.
+Accessing any index within the array that hasn't been set will also return a value of 0.0.

+    out1 = b[1]

+Unlike BASIC and many other languages, there is no need to set the size of the array before using it (i.e, there is no DIM() statement.)

 ### IF Statements (Conditional Behavior)
 There are two kinds of IF statements: